bshalem/fon/README.md

 # Paper
 Details of data construction and performance analyses are available in our companion paper:

-- Avi Bleiweiss. *Relieving Memory Impaired Named Entity Recognition using Phonological Similarity of Mentions*.
+- Avi Bleiweiss. *Relieving Memory-impaired Named Entity Recognition using Phonological Similarity of Mentions*.
 In BShalem, 2026.

 ### Citation
      @techreport{bleiweiss-2026-bshalem,